 This doesn’t mean you will be completely isolated.
 Throughout the MA you will be part of a community of learners and scholars also engaged with the fascinating debates the module materials address.

 You will be allocated a tutor for each module and be part of that tutor’s group of students.
 There are also online forums, attached to the module’s website, which will allow you to participate in the module and communicate with your fellow students.
 Your tutor will also conduct online tutorials throughout the module as well as commenting and giving detailed feedback on your written work— your Tutor Marked Assignments (TMAs).

 In addition, some of our students arrange their own visits to galleries and exhibitions together.
-Furthermore, the department usually organises at least one postgraduate study day a year, allowing you to meet members from the department and module authors as well as fellow students.
+Furthermore, OU Art History usually organises at least one postgraduate study day a year, allowing you to meet members of the discipline and module authors as well as fellow students.